List of Confederate monuments and memorials in Alabama

-Note: This is a sublist of List of Confederate monuments and memorials from the Alabama section.

 This is a list of Confederate monuments and memorials in Alabama that were established as public displays and symbols of the Confederate States of America (CSA), Confederate leaders, or Confederate soldiers of the American Civil War.
 Part of the commemoration of the American Civil War, these symbols include monuments and statues, flags, holidays and other observances, and the names of schools, roads, parks, bridges, counties, cities, lakes, dams, military bases, and other public works.

 This list does not include items which are largely historic in nature such as historic markers or battlefield parks if they were not established to honor the Confederacy.
 Nor does it include figures connected with the origins of the Civil War or white supremacy, but not with the Confederacy.

 Monuments and memorials

 As of 24 June 2020, there are at least 122 public spaces with Confederate monuments in Alabama.

 The 2017 Alabama Memorial Preservation Act was passed to require local governments to obtain state permission before removing Confederate monuments and memorials.